brandoncc/docker-compose-wordpress-generator/README.md

 This will generate the configurations in `applications/the-app/`.

 Instructions for using the configurations are located at `applications/the-app/instructions.txt`.
 It is very important that you review them, as there are specific installation steps.

 ## Customizing PHP

 You can update the PHP values by adding a `.user.ini` file to your application's root directory (which will be mounted at /var/www/html/ within the docker container).

+## Environment Variables

+After you run the generator, you will have a `.env` file located at `applications/the-app/.env`.
+You can add more configuration values to this file, which will make the added key/value pairs available as environment variables in your docker containers.

+## Idempotency

+The generator is idempotent.
+Each time you run it, your settings are saved to a configuration file so that you can use them as a starting point on a future run of the generator.
+That allows you to just change one setting at a time.

+In order to support this idempotency, the `.env` file is only written once.
+Each time you run the generator after that, the .env file will retain its contents.

 ## Contributions